ErrorTzy/writings/papers/WSIdea.md

 3. Why answerability gives rise to responsibility?
 4. Is the claim about truth-tracking separable from the claim that we can still be responsible?

-The epistemic agency presupposed here is not what involuntarists is attacking on.
+The epistemic agency presupposed here is not what doxastic involuntarists is attacking on.
 The relevant sense of epistemic agency here means any kind of control over our beliefs, including the indirect control, like examing the evidence, investigating new evidence, etc..
 Involuntarists like Hieronymi 2008 also agrees that we have such kind of epistemic agency.
 Therefore, it is rather uncontroversial that, we do have epistemic agency and are able to choose between theories voluntarily in the relevant sense.

 Question: can there be a creature who has no agency for belief in any sense, but can still have beliefs and ?